Emmy Awards Best Moments — See The Show’s Highlights

 Then there was that epic 9 to 5 reunion, during which Dolly Parton, Jane Fonda and Lily Tomlin slammed Donald Trump as a “sexist, egotistical, lying, hypocritical bigot.”
 (You really need to see the video.)
 Oh, and they presented an award, too.
 Whatever.

-Finally, we can’t forget how our beloved host got naked and bared his butt in a hilarious Westworld skit.
+We also can’t forget how our beloved host got naked and bared his butt in a hilarious Westworld skit.
+Finally, Donald Glover announced that he’s expecting his 2nd child!
 Check out the gallery above to see pics of everything that happened, and view the list of winners here!
 Kate McKinnon, Julia Louis-Dreyfus, Donald Glover, Alec Baldwin and more took home the coveted award tonight, and we wish them all congrats.

 HollywoodLifers, what was your favorite moment of the night?
 Tell us below!